asantaga/wiserHomeAssistantPlatform/README.md

 There are two primary branches for this integration, `master` and `dev` .
 Master will be the primary "production" branch and "dev" will be the branch used for development.
 Other branches will likely exist where we build code into and then merge into dev, which in turn gets merged into master when all is good and dandy.

 ## Change log

+- 3.2.2
+  - Add list view option to Schedule Card
+  - Add Show ID option to schedule card standard view
+  - Fixed - Update status attribute does not show when failed
+  - Added events for room started/stopped heating and boosted
+  - Added device_triggers for events

 - 3.2.1
   - Bump api to v0.1.7 to fix error with UFH controller - issue [#318](https://github.com/asantaga/wiserHomeAssistantPlatform/issues/318)